thecoreyford/Genetic-Algorithm-Research-Project/README.md

 ### Description
 The code for a music generating genetic algorithm project, aiming to determine if a "human in the loop" fitness function is preferential to a "theory-based" counterpart.

-This is part of a 2nd Year university module, towards a BSc in Music Technology at the University of The West of England (UWE).
+This was part of a 2nd Year university module, towards a BSc in Music Technology at the University of The West of England.

-**Employers???** if you would like a copy of the report let me know (fordc004@googlemail.com)!

 ### Features
 This project demonstrates: